Assembly Biosciences

 Leap Therapeutics, Inc. is a clinical-stage biopharmaceutical company based in Cambridge, Massachusetts, specializing in the development of targeted and immuno-oncology therapies for cancer treatment.
 Founded in 2011 and previously known as HealthCare Pharmaceuticals, the company focuses on identifying and developing molecules that inhibit tumor-promoting pathways and activate the immune system against cancer cells.
 Its lead program, DKN-01, is a monoclonal antibody targeting Dickkopf-related protein 1 (DKK1) and is currently undergoing clinical trials for various cancers, including esophagogastric and gynecologic cancers.
 Additionally, Leap Therapeutics is advancing its second program, FL-301, which targets Claudin18.2-expressing cells, along with two preclinical antibody programs, FL-302 and FL-501, aimed at developing transformative treatments for cancer.

-SisterLove is a foundation located in Atlanta, Georgia, founded in 1989.
-Its mission is to address and eradicate the negative effects of HIV/AIDS and other reproductive health challenges that disproportionately affect women and their families.
-The organization focuses on education, prevention, support, research, and advocacy for health rights and justice, both in the United States and globally.
-SisterLove is dedicated to empowering women by providing essential resources and promoting awareness about reproductive health issues.
+SisterLove is a foundation based in Atlanta, Georgia, established in 1989.
+Its mission is to eradicate the adverse effects of HIV/AIDS and other reproductive health challenges affecting women and their families.
+SisterLove focuses on education, prevention, support, research, and human rights advocacy, addressing health rights and justice issues both in the United States and globally.
+The organization seeks to empower women through various initiatives aimed at improving their health outcomes and advocating for their rights.

 A New Way of Life Reentry Project